Affiliate Disclosure: LegitDrops is reader-supported. We may earn a commission from links on this page at no cost to you.

 • Flexible gooseneck: Position scope exactly where needed

-• Built-in recording: Capture photos/video directly to SD card
+• Built-in recording: Capture photos/video to SD card

-• Remote control: Adjust settings without touching the scope
+• Remote control: Adjust settings without touching scope

 • Affordable: Under $200 for a complete system